microsoft/RetryOperationHelper/README.md

 ````

 It is useful for code calling databases or anywhere transient issues may be present.
 Always pass atomic pieces of logic, usually a single call, given the entire code block will be retried if any part of it throws an exception.

+#Microsoft Open Source Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.